 Rock Formations was composed in 2014-2015 on commission by the Capitol Quartet.

-Dr. Jekyll is a more careful and thoughtful dude, and “Crystal” is prepared with more architectural interest with regard to harmony, though it is only a few notches lighter in terms of its rock rhythmic feel and vitality.
+Dr. Jekyll is a more careful and thoughtful dude, and “Crystal” is prepared with more architectural interest with regard to harmony, and is a few notches lighter in terms of its rock rhythmic feel and vitality.
 The harmonic motion, in a nutshell, changes keys at an abnormally fast rate (anywhere from a new key for each beat to a new key every two measures; or 1-4 seconds in real time).
 The keys follow a specific, irregular sequence, and that sequence involves a “spiral” or “staircase” progression: it goes around an entire cycle and ends up one step away, and continues forward through numerous levels in this way.
-I liken this, distantly, to John Coltrane’s “Giant Steps” gone haywire, and with steps that are not giant so much as irregular: small, large, sideways, small again, ending up next to where you started rather than in the same spot.
-This explanation of the harmonic tile-work which interests me so much as a composer is meant to be forgotten by the listener (!), as it is merely a background to the animation of four saxophones in sunlight and in dialogue: duos, trios, solos, chorales.
+I liken this, distantly, to the harmonic progression of John Coltrane’s “Giant Steps” gone haywire, and with steps that are not giant so much as irregular: small, large, sideways, small again, ending up next to where you started rather than in the same spot.
+This harmonic tile-work which interests me as a composer is meant to be forgotten by the listener (!), as it is merely a background to the animation of four saxophones in sunlight and in dialogue: duos, trios, solos, chorales.